 2012-2017 Science Team

-As recognized national and international leaders in land remote sensing, Landsat Science Team members will evaluate issues of importance to all Landsat users.
-They will play a key role in evaluating both the new LDCM data, and ensuring that the LDCM mission is successfully integrated with past, present, and future remotely sensed data for the purpose of observing national and global environmental systems.
+As recognized national and international leaders in land remote sensing, Landsat Science Team members evaluate issues of importance to all Landsat users.
+They play a key role in ensuring that data from future missions are successfully integrated with already archived remotely sensed data for the purpose of observing national and global environmental systems.

 1996-2001 Science Team

 This NASA-led team took on the responsibility to conduct basic research, develop new and innovative methods for using Landsat observations for global change studies, and to evaluate the quality of data acquired by Landsat and other land-surface imaging missions prior to the launch of Landsat 7.